Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

+   "403","* The specified ID was not found.
-   "403","ID not found, or you do not have permission to set the suggestd sort for this post"
+   * You do not have permission to modify the target."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_set_suggested_sort